TomasKrajcovicIndie/TomasKrajcovicIndie/README.md

-- 👋 Hi, I’m @TomasKrajcovicIndie
+- 👋 Hi, I’m Tomáš Krajčovič
-- 👀 I’m interested in Game development in Unity and Unreal Engine and Python
+- 👀 I’m interested in Game development in Unity and Unreal Engine, Python, C, Networking
-- 🌱 I’m currently learning C++, Python
+- 🌱 I’m currently learning C, Python
 - 📫 How to reach me?
 You can use my mail: tomas@tomaskrajcovic.xyz

 <!--START_SECTION:badges-->